joshkarbi/alpaca-trader/README.md

 Install the library and compile with the -lcurl linker flag.
 Refer to: https://github.com/curl/curl.

+# Building
+The application can be compiled by running the myAlgo/build.bash script.

 # GitHub Crash Course
 To contribute towards an issue, first clone the repository (git clone https://github.com/joshuakarbi/algorithmic_trader.git), and then follow these steps: